The Quiet American: Plot

 Thomas Fowler is a British journalist in his fifties who has covered the French war in Vietnam for more than two years.
 He meets a young American idealist named Alden Pyle, a CIA agent working undercover.
-Pyle lives his life and forms his opinions based on foreign policy books written by York Harding with no real experience in Southeast Asia matters.
-Harding's theory is that neither communism nor colonialism are proper in foreign lands like Vietnam, but rather a "Third Force"—usually a combination of traditions—works best.
+Pyle lives his life and forms his opinions based on foreign policy books written by York Harding with no real experience in Southeast Asian matters.
+Harding's theory is that neither communism nor colonialism is proper in foreign lands like Vietnam, but rather a "Third Force"—usually a combination of traditions—works best.
 When they first meet, the earnest Pyle asks Fowler to help him understand more about the country, but the older man's cynical realism does not sink in.
-Pyle is certain that American power can put the Third Force in charge, but he knows little about Indochina and is recasting it into theoretical categories.
+Pyle is certain that American power can put the Third Force in charge, but he knows little about Indochina and recasts it into theoretical categories.

 Fowler has a live-in lover, Phuong, who is only 20 years old and was previously a dancer at The Arc-en-Ciel (Rainbow) on Jaccareo Road, in Cholon.
 Her sister's intent is to arrange a marriage for Phuong that will benefit herself and her family.
-The sister disapproves of their relationship, as Fowler is already married and an atheist.
+The sister disapproves of their relationship because Fowler is already married and an atheist.
 At a dinner with Fowler and Phuong, Pyle meets her sister, who immediately starts questioning Pyle about his viability for marriage with Phuong.

 Fowler goes to Phat Diem to witness a battle.
 Pyle travels there to tell him that he has been in love with Phuong since the first night he saw her, and that he wants to marry her.
 They make a toast to nothing and Pyle leaves the next day.
 Fowler gets a letter from Pyle thanking him for being so nice.
 The letter annoys Fowler because of Pyle's arrogant confidence that Phuong will leave Fowler to marry him.
 Meanwhile, Fowler's editor wants him to return to England.

 Pyle visits Fowler's residence and they ask Phuong to choose between them.
-She chooses Fowler, unaware that he is pending a transfer.
-Fowler writes to his wife to ask for a divorce in front of Phuong.
+She chooses Fowler, unaware that his transfer is pending.
+Fowler writes to his wife to ask for a divorce, in front of Phuong.